Overall well-being

 Myofascial technique

 Fascia is a membrane that envelops and supports organs, muscles as well as nerve and bone tissues to allow movement between the different structures.
 The myofascial tissue refers to the layers of fascia inside the muscles.
-A lack of flexibility or the presence of adhesion in the fascia can limit freedom of movement.
-This gentle and deep technique helps stretch the fascia and creates more flexibility between structures.
+A lack of flexibility or the presence of adhesion in the fascia can limit freedom of movement and create tension.
+This slow and deep technique stretches the myofascial tissue, creating more space to better release muscle tension.

 Therapeutic massage

-The session will focus more specifically on one or more parts of the body.
-Different techniques will be used at different depths to reduce muscular tension, increase joint mobility and relieve musculoskeletal discomfort or pain.
-Maneuvers also activate blood circulation and intra-articular fluid to promote physical well-being.
+The session will target a specific area of the body that requires deeper work to alleviate discomfort.
+Various techniques are used to assess and then release muscle tension in order to increase joint mobility and relieve musculoskeletal pain.
+These techniques also activate blood circulation and the flow of intra-articular fluid to promote overall physical well-being.

 Anxiety management